Brand Name Saphris Common Name asenapine

 Neuroleptic malignant syndrome (NMS): Asenapine, like other antipsychotic medications, may cause a potentially fatal syndrome known as neuroleptic malignant syndrome (NMS).
 If you notice the symptoms of NMS such as high fever, confusion or loss of consciousness, racing or irregular heartbeat, muscle stiffness, or sweating, get immediate medical attention.

-Medical conditions: If you have a medical condition called hyperprolactinemia (increased blood levels of the hormone prolactin), discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+Medical conditions: Like other similar medications, asenapine can increase the levels of the hormone prolactin in your body.
+If you have a medical condition called hyperprolactinemia (increased blood levels of the hormone prolactin), asenapine may make the symptoms worse.
+Discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Mouth numbness: Asenapine can cause a sensation of numbness in the mouth immediately after letting a tablet dissolve in your mouth.
 This usually goes away within an hour of taking the medication.
 Avoid eating or drinking anything for at least 10 minutes after taking the medication.